 What are the difficulties of raising a teenager?

-- It’s the time when they are forming opinion on certain things;
+It’s the time when they are forming an opinion on certain things;

-- In extreme cases, which hopefully won’ happen to you, a teenager may experience morbid attraction to drugs, anorexia or prone to criminal activities.
+In extreme cases, which hopefully won’t happen to you, a teenager may experience morbid attraction to drugs, anorexia, or prone to criminal activities.

 How to overcome it?

-Quick tip: Study online resources and books about teenagers, remember your adolescence – what you felt, how you behaved, what was important for you in this time!
+Study online resources and books about teenagers, remember your adolescence – what you felt, how you behaved, what was essential for you to at this time!